2020-mccabe-vanderbilt-es140X/ES140X/instructions/README.md

 6. Follow the same instruction for MacOS starting from step 3.

-## Accessing an assignment or class in Jupyter notebook
+## Access an assignment or class in Jupyter

 1. Use the `cd` command to navigate to the ES140X directory.
 2. Use the `ls` command to view all of the files in that directory.
 3. `cd` into the cloned assignment you wish to open.
-If you don’t see the assignment on your local machine, watch the classroom_walkthrough.mp4 video on how to access that.
+If you don’t see the assignment on your local machine, watch the `classroom_walkthrough.mp4` video on how to access that.
 4. Type `jupyter notebook` into your terminal
 5. The jupyter notebook will be open as one tab in your default browser

 ## Set up Windows Subsystems for Linux